melisa1026/projects/README.md

 2) TechTonic: This is an online shopping website made for school with React/Node.js.
 Repository:  https://github.com/Patkeenz/SOEN341_Team3

-2) Grocery Store Website: This is an html/js/css/php shopping website, created as a school project.
-Repository: https://github.com/mikeflof/287_Assignment

 3) Instagram filters: These are some filters I made for Instagram on Spark AR. (view in folder)

 4) Arduino project: This is a school project for an Arduino mini car that avoids bumping into walls. (view in folder)